Listen to a folder

 at ${header.CamelFileLastModified}

-If it doesn’t look like that but you want to go to the following exercise, you can copy and paste that code on the text editor and click on the green tick button to synchronize.
+If it doesn’t look like that but you want to go to the following exercise, you can copy and paste that code to the source editor and save the changes.
+This will update the design editor as well.

 More information